lucidrains/musiclm-pytorch/README.md

 They are basically using text-conditioned <a href="https://github.com/lucidrains/audiolm-pytorch">AudioLM</a>, but surprisingly with the embeddings from a text-audio contrastive learned model named <a href="https://arxiv.org/abs/2208.12415">MuLan</a>.
 MuLan is what will be built out in this repository, with AudioLM modified from the other repository to support the music generation needs here.

+## Appreciation

+- <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work and open source cutting edge artificial intelligence research

 ## Citations

 ```bibtex